Muadh-Adekunle-Monsuru/300l-Notes/CPS 301/Structured Programming.md

 then the `{ }` which begins and ends the scope of the class declare and define all instance variables declare a method, `public static void main(string args[])`
+static: means that the method being defined applies to the class itself rather than to the objects of the class.
 ```Java
 class [classname]
 {